 - 6.2.6.
-For each Worker departing their Home Country to travel to Australia for the purposes of the Scheme You must forward the following documents regarding the Worker to the LSU: - (a) a copy of the Worker's visa, - (b) a copy of the Worker's flight tickets and costs (including invoice copy), - (c) any specific transfer information for the Worker's arrival in Australia, including an itinerary, travel costs and airport meeting details, - (d) a copy of the Worker's health insurance information, and - (e) the deductions guideline factsheet (refer to the PALM scheme website under resources: Payroll deductions - Guide for PALM scheme workers41).
+For each Worker departing their Home Country to travel to Australia for the purposes of the Scheme, You must forward the following documents regarding the Worker to the LSU. - (a) A copy of the Worker's visa. - (b) A copy of the Worker's flight tickets and costs (including invoice copy). - (c) Any specific transfer information for the Worker's arrival in Australia, including an itinerary, travel costs and airport meeting details. - (d) A copy of the Worker's health insurance information.